 Virginia sweetspire is a deciduous shrub with arching stems and alternate simple leaves that are oval in shape and dark green in color.
 The shrub has a rounded habit and produces cylindrical drooping flowers (racemes) from late spring to mid-summer.
 Native to the woodlands of eastern North America, it is a good choice for woodland borders.
 In the right conditions, it can spread and fill in quickly via suckering roots, making it good for erosion control.
-It has a long period of good autumn color when the leaves turn shades of red, orange, and gold.
+It has a long period of good autumn color with leaves that turn shades of red, orange, and gold.

-- Mature Size: 2 to 5 feet tall, with a similar spread
+|Mature Size:||2 to 5 feet tall, with a similar spread|

 How to Grow Virginia Sweetspire